I’ve struggled with adopting new healthy habits, and you’ve probably struggled, too.

 - If you want to drink more water, leave a few bottles in key places where you’re likely to see them often

-2. Change Your Home to Avoid Poor Choices
+2. Change Your Home to Avoid Poor Choices and Temptations

 Just like you want to promote new healthy habits and choices, you want to make it just a little harder to make poor choices.
 We should do what we can to avoid dealing with temptations and bad habits.

-Forcing ourselves to resist the temptation doesn’t work for a long time because willpower only lasts for so long.
+The name of the game is this: try to minimize temptations as much as possible.
+We human beings are just not good at dealing with temptations.
+Forcing ourselves to resist temptations simply doesn’t work for a long time because willpower only lasts for so long.
 Sure, we can fight it for a few hours, days, or weeks.
 But eventually, we will give in.
 We will eat a few cookies if the cookie jar is on our countertop.

 People with seemingly superior self-control aren’t necessarily more disciplined.
 They might just have organized their lives better.
 In other words, they might not put themselves in situations that test their willpower as much.